Patel-Aum-28/HPTI-SEP-2023/Tools/Dirb/Readme.md

 ![-t](Image/9_-t.png)
 ![-t-2](Image/9_2_-t.png)

-Here you see file name starts with .(dot), so this option used in this scenario.
+Here you can see that directory name starts with ~(tiled) file name starts with .(dot), so this option used in this type of scenario.